All-Hands-AI/OpenHands/tests/integration/README.md

 poetry run pytest -s ./tests/integration
 ```

 Note: in order to run integration tests correctly, please ensure your workspace is empty.
+If you meet package miss problem, make sure running `make install` first to install the necessary packages.

 ## Regenerate Integration Tests